-Students may apply to Lyon as regular (i.e. degree-seeking) or special (i.e. non-degree-seeking) students.
+Students may apply to Lyon as degree-seeking or non-degree-seeking students.
 A student in either category may apply as a full-time (not less than twelve semester hours) or part-time (fewer than twelve semester hours) student, although almost all special students are part-time students.
-Regular students may apply for entry in the fall or spring semester, although it is more common for them to enter Lyon in the fall; special students may apply for entry in the fall, spring, or summer term.
-Only regular students (full- and part-time) are eligible for financial aid.
+Degree-seeking students may apply for entry in the fall or spring semester, although it is more common for them to enter Lyon in the fall; non-degree-seeking students may apply for entry in the fall, spring, or summer term.
+Only degree-seeking students (full- and part-time) are eligible for financial aid.